 Students are walked to recess by the student monitors.
 After providing directions for the day, the children are dismissed to play on the playground.
 The student monitors use the whistle to cue the students to stop what they are doing and listen to the student monitors.
 At the end of recess, the student monitors blow the whistle and students line up to return to the building.
 The children are expected to put away the equipment they are playing with, quietly line up and listen to directions.
 These procedures are necessary to ensure the safety of all children in the playing area as well as to ensure some order when returning to their classroom.

 67. Report Cards

-Report cards are issued every nine weeks to all students.
-Final elementary report cards will be mailed to parents.
+Report cards are issued every nine weeks to all students in kindergarten through second grade.
+These report cards can be viewed online through the PowerSchool Parent Portal.